-- Understand how to develop a research question
+- Understand how to develop a hypothesis and research question

-- Understand the kinds of and how to develop a study design
+- Understand how to construct an experiment or study design

 - Understand the concept behind and usage of relational databases

 It should be clear that clinical activities will occupy most of the first-year fellow’s time.
 In many cases, however, clinical research projects can be initiated/joined and it is possible for significant clinical research to be conducted within the first year, often leading to presentations at regional and national meetings.

 The second fellowship year is devoted to the initiation of specific research training arranged with a mentor in the division.
 This is protected time and careful planning will ensure that productivity will result.
 One can elect to participate in any experience, including both basic and clinical research.
 Once a fellow has established a research project, they are expected to present their proposal/preliminary data at the Fellows Research Conference (see below) in November/December.
 In total, fellows will have approximately 5-6 six months in this year to initiate their project.

 In addition, to introduce the basics of clinical research, fellows will participate in GMS 7093 in the first month (July) of their second year of training.
 This course is offered by the UF Clinical and Translational Science Institute to those interested in patient-oriented research careers.
 It is a highly interactive series of 11 sessions led by leading faculty in the UF Health Science Center.
 It includes basic elements of study design, database design and management, health center resources, regulatory issues, and biostatistical considerations.
 The course also includes practical, interactive small-group sessions to develop an interdisciplinary protocol.

 This year is a continuation of the second-year experience.
 Fellows will have approximately 5-6 months in this year protected to complete their project; they are expected to present their data at the Fellows Research Conference (see below) in April/May and to submit their results to a selected regional or national meeting or for consideration for publication.

 Fellows Research Conference